bcode-tech/BcodeSDK/README.md

 | env       | MUMBAI        | LOCAL, MUMBAI, POLYGON |
 | debugMode | false         | true, false            |

+### Test

+For running test you need to create privateKeys.json, with an array of at least 3 privateKeys to submit to test script.

 ## Functions

 - [init()](#createtext-options)